marc0der/heroku-buildpack-vertx-jdk7/README.md

     -----> Vert.x app detected
     -----> Installing Vert.x..... done

-The buildpack will detect your app as a Vert.x project if it has a file called server.js.
-If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.js`
+The buildpack will detect your app as a Vert.x project if it has a file called server.groovy.
+If you don't provide a Procfile, the build pack will default to launching your app with `vertx run server.groovy`